aimhubio/aimos/docs/source/apps/langchain_debugger.rst

 LangChain enables building applications with LLMs through composability.

-LangChain Debugger is an Aim app that enables to tracks LangChain executions, including:
+LangChain Debugger is an AimOS app that enables to tracks LangChain executions, including:

 - prompts and generations of LLMs
 - inputs and outputs of tools